-In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-In this blog post, we explain where you can search for free and paid themes for your site.
-You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid having to deal with problems like lack of product support and poor theme coding.
+In this blog post, you will learn where to browse hundreds of free and paid themes for your site.
+You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid dealing with problems like lack of customer support and poorly-coded themes.

-As explained in another article, a WordPress theme is a unique type of web template that is used on WordPress-powered sites and designed specifically with WordPress in mind.
+As we’ve explained in another article, a theme is a unique type of web design template used on WordPress-powered sites and designed specifically on the WordPress CMS platform.

-Many professional web designers and website development firms create themes for WordPress.
-Consequently, WordPress users can access thousands of professional themes designed for many purposes.
+Many talented website designers and website design houses create themes for WordPress.
+Consequently, WordPress users can access thousands of uniquely-designed themes covering an extensive range of uses.

 - best themes for WordPress

-- best paid WordPress themes for writers (type in whatever your business, area of interest or website is about)
+- best paid WordPress themes for artists (or whatever your business, search topic or website is about)

-Chances are that you are going to get an overwhelming amount of junk to sort through in your search listings.
+Chances are that you are going to get an overwhelming amount of information to sort through in the search listings.

-So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WordPress themes simple.
+So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.

 WordPress.com vs WordPress.org Themes

-Before we get started, you need to know that WordPress offers both a hosted and a self-hosted version.
-We’ll cover these differences in another post.
-For now, let’s just cover themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over your web design.
+Before we start, you should know that WordPress offers both a hosted and a self-hosted version.
+We’ll explain these differences in another post.
+For now, let’s just be covering themes for the self-hosted version of WordPress (WordPress.org) in this post, as these give you more freedom, more options and more control over the design aspects of your website.

-Next, it’s important to know that you will find thousands of Free and Paid themes being made available.
-Free WordPress themes are generally distributed as Free Software under the terms of the GNU General Public License, or they will be licensed for use as Premium (i.e. paid) themes.
+Next, it’s important to know that you will find thousands of Free and Paid WordPress themes being made available.
+Free WordPress themes are generally distributed as Free Software under the terms of the GNU General Public License, or they will be sold as Premium (i.e. paid) themes.

-WP Theme Marketplaces vs Commercial Theme Design Companies
+WP Theme Marketplaces Commercial And Independent Theme Shops

-There are mostly 2 places where you can find WordPress themes.
-The first place is in theme marketplaces and WP theme directories.
-The second place are the commercial and independent WP theme shops.
+There are mostly 2 kinds of places where you can find themes.
+The first is in WP theme marketplaces and theme directories.
+The second place are the commercial and independent theme houses.

-WordPress theme marketplaces and theme directories are big theme aggregators. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and buyers search for these just like they would if they were shopping for apps on an app store or software directory.
+Theme marketplaces and theme directories are big aggregators of themes.
+WordPress theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers shop for these just like they would if they were shopping for apps on an app store or software directory.

 Some of the larger theme stores don’t just sell WordPress themes.
 They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent WordPress theme design houses can design both free and paid themes, and can vary in size, from an individual designer or a small team of theme developer, to large web and theme design and development companies.
+Commercial and independent theme vendors can also create both free and commercial WP themes, and can vary in size, from an individual developer or a small team of developer, to large web and theme development companies.

-Most commercial theme design houses sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WP theme directories .
+As you will see, most commercial or independent theme stores sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WordPress theme directories .

-Let’s now show you where to search for great WordPress themes for your website or blog.
+Let’s now show you where to search for great themes for your website or blog.

-Finding A Great Theme For Your Website Or Blog
+Finding Great Themes For Your Website Or Blog

-The official WordPress theme directory is the largest and best place to download free WP themes.
-In fact, it’s probably the only free theme directory you should use when looking for free WordPress themes.
-The reason why, is because –as some free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.
+The official WordPress theme directory is the biggest and best place to download WP themes for free.
+In fact, it’s probably the only free directory you should use when looking for free WP themes.
+The reason for this, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence and even your entire business at risk.

-The WP directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also relies on a team of theme reviewers comprised of dedicated and code-savvy volunteers to review and make sure that each theme uploaded to the directory meets their standards of quality and security.
+The WordPress.org directory is not only a trustworthy and reputable place to download themes for your website, but it also relies on a team of theme reviewers comprised of dedicated and code-savvy volunteers to review and ensure that each theme in the directory complies with certain standards of quality and security.

-To browse thousands of great-looking FREE WordPress themes from the official Themes Repository, go here:
+To browse thousands of great-looking FREE WordPress themes from the official WordPress Themes Directory, go here:

-WordPress has a built-in filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …
+WordPress provides a filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …

-Note: in an earlier post where we present an overview of WordPress themes and discuss the importance of using “responsive” WP themes, we explained how these allow your site to be viewed correctly on all devices (e.g. the computers, tablets and smartphones used by visitors to browse your site) …
+Note: in the post where we discuss the importance of using “responsive” WP themes, we explained how responsive themes ensure that your theme will display correctly across all devices (e.g. your visitors’ laptops, tablets and smartphones) …

-It’s a good idea to use responsive themes, and the WordPress theme filtering function lets you search across its entire database of free themes …
+It’s a good idea to use responsive themes, and the WordPress theme filtering option lets you do just that …

-… and display only WP themes that use “responsive” design standards …
+… and bring up only themes that are “responsive” …

 Pros & Cons Of Using Free Themes